Untangling dust emission and cosmic infrared background anisotropies with the scattering transform statistics: Datasets

 \subsection{External datasets}

-We use the \texttt{HI4PI} full-sky map with a spectral resolution of $1.49\,\kms$, which combines the data from the Effelsberg-Bonn \HI Survey (EBHIS;~\citealt{ebhis2016aa}) and the Galactic All-Sky Survey (GASS;~\citealt{GASSI:2009, GASSII:2010}).
+We used the \texttt{HI4PI} full-sky map with a spectral resolution of $1.49\,\kms$, which combines the data from the Effelsberg-Bonn \HI Survey (EBHIS;~\citealt{ebhis2016aa}) and the Galactic All-Sky Survey (GASS;~\citealt{GASSI:2009, GASSII:2010}).
 The map is provided on the \healpix grid at $\Nside=1024$ (pixel size $3.4\arcm$) and a common angular beam resolution of $16.2\arcm$ (FWHM).
 The root mean square brightness temperature uncertainty is $43\,\rm mK$.
-Along the optically thin line-of-sight, the total \HI column density (\NHI, in units of $10^{18}\,\cm^{-2}$) can be obtained by integrating the brightness temperature ($T_b$) over the velocity channels ($v$) using the relation~\citep{Dickey:1990}:

-Following~\cite{hayakawa2024mnras}, we integrate the \HI column density over two velocity ranges: one with low-velocity (LV, $\abs{v_{LSR}} < 30\,\kms$) and the other with intermediate-velocity (IV, $30\,\kms < \abs{v_{LSR}} < 90\,\kms$).
-In this study, we ignore the high-velocity \HI emission (HV, $|v_{LSR}| > 90\,\kms$) as no significant dust emission is associated with the HV template~\citep{Wakker:1986, planck-XXIV:2011, Lenz2016, hayakawa2024mnras}.
-Finally, we downgrade the LV and IV \HI emission maps to the \healpix grid of $\Nside=512$ and extract 2D square patches centered around \healpix pixel of $\Nside=4$.
-We treat the two \HI emission maps as the tracers of the dust emission.
-We use the sum of IV and LV \HI column densities as a measure of total \HI column density (\NHI).
+Along the optically thin line of sight, the total \HI column density (\NHI; in units of $10^{18}\,\cm^{-2}$) can be obtained by integrating the brightness temperature ($T_b$) over the velocity channels using the relation~\citep{Dickey:1990} Following~\cite{hayakawa2024mnras}, we integrated $T_b$ over two velocity ranges of the \HI clouds: one range with a low velocity (LV; $\abs{v_{LSR}} < 30\,\kms$), and the other with an intermediate velocity (IV; $30\,\kms < \abs{v_{LSR}} < 100\,\kms$).
+We ignored the high-velocity \HI emission (HV; $|v_{LSR}| > 90\,\kms$) as no significant dust emission is associated with the HV template~\citep{Wakker:1986, planck-XXIV:2011, Lenz2016, hayakawa2024mnras}.
+The column densities associated with the LV and IV components are defined as \NLV and \NIV, respectively.
+Finally, we downgraded the \NLV and \NIV maps to the \healpix grid of $\Nside=512$ and extracted 2D square patches centred around \healpix pixel of $\Nside=4$.
+We treated the two column density maps as the tracers of the dust emission.
+We used the sum of the \NIV and \NLV as a measure of \NHI.